gbalcewicz/xf002/README.md

 # xf002

-Q1: When running webpack, bundle is compiling to the output directory nicely, but when remove it, and start webpack-dev-server it cannot find the bundle file.
+[SOLVED] Q1: When running webpack, bundle is compiling to the output directory nicely, but when remove it, and start webpack-dev-server it cannot find the bundle file.
 When I modify the src/app.js the browser is reloading, but I cannot see that my bundle is present.
 I've tried with `--hot` and `--inline` flags too - no bundle loaded.

 ```
 grzes@ayanami:/var/www/workspaces/xf002$ webpack-dev-server